Ematrix163/Dublin_Bus_Project/README.md

    This will create a Neural Network pickl files for each line.

-5. To start the application, cd into backend folder and enter the following at the command line

-   `python manage.py runserver`

 6. Naturally, users will have to insert their own api keys, passwords for database access (eg in the dbconnect.py file in the weatherapi directory), etc in order to run the web app

+### Starting the web-server
+To start serving the application, the Nginx and uWSGI servers needs to be started

+1. Enter the command:

+   `systemctl nginx start`

+2. From the /backend folder, enter the command:
+    `uwsgi uwsgi.ini`